-Although you might not see it when you’re immersed in the situation, moments of hardship are learning experiences, and eventually you’ll smile and see them with different eyes
+Although you might not realize it when you’re immersed in the situation, moments of hardship are learning experiences, and eventually you’ll smile and see them with different eyes.

-Adversity can take on many forms.
-Sometimes even having the best support network or having read all the self-help books in the world is not enough.
+Difficult times come knocking at your door without being invited, and what’s worse is that you’re usually not ready to face them.
+Adversity takes on many forms.
+Sometimes, even having the best support network or having read all the self-help books in the world isn’t enough.

-Dark times require first and foremost the proper preparation, from which you can rely on your own resources, resilience, and emotional management.
+Moments of hardship first and foremost require the proper preparation, from which we can rely on our own resources, resilience and emotional management.

-Although you may have heard that “hardship is what prepares ordinary people to reach extraordinary destinations,” in reality all anyone ever wants is to simply “feel good, to feel a little better.”
+Although you may have heard that “hardships often prepare ordinary people for an extraordinary destiny,” in reality, during tough times, all anyone ever wants is to simply feel a little better.

-Life will take you to those extraordinary destinations when it’s ready, but when you’re in the midst of times of difficulty don’t hesitate to repeat the following phrases.
+Life will take you to extraordinary destinations when it’s ready, but when you’re in the midst of times of difficulty, don’t hesitate to remember positive affirmations.

 An emotional release is essential to getting through an argument, a failure, an error, a hardship.
 Never hold your tears back or feel stupid for feeling dejected or lacking strength.

-Remember, however, that this time during which you “embrace your demons” shouldn’t last too long.
+Remember, however, that this time during which you “embrace your demons” shouldn’t last excessively long.
 It definitely shouldn’t be permanent.

-Crying and the release of your sorrows have a very clear purpose: to help you accept what happened and to move forward, to promote change.
+Crying and releasing your sorrows have a very clear purpose: to help you accept what happened and to move forward, to promote change.
 You deserve to smile again.

-Without the will, energy, or dreams it’s extremely difficult to escape from that dark room that you now find yourself in.
-Listen to those around you, let them help you, but you must set the gears in motion to move forward.
+Without the will, energy or dreams, it’s extremely difficult to escape from that dark room that you now find yourself in.
+Listen to those around you, and let them help you, but you must set the gears in motion to move forward.

-There are certain things that cannot be avoided: a loss, an illness, a breakup in spite of your best efforts…
+There are certain things that cannot be avoided in spite of our best efforts: a loss, an illness, a breakup…

-- No one can 100% control these complicated circumstances that life occasionally brings you.
-Instead, however, you are responsible for your thoughts.
+No one can 100 percent control these complicated circumstances that life occasionally brings us.
+However, we’re responsible for our thoughts.

-- Saying “I can’t” will completely immobilize you and bring on other negative emotions.
+Saying “I can’t” will completely immobilize you and bring on other negative emotions.
 Saying “I’m able to get through this,” on the other hand, completely changes your outlook and gives you renewed strength.
+It’s worth remembering.

-We’ve talked a lot on this page about your comfort zone.
-It’s that invisible space where everything within it is safe, known, and controllable.
+Your comfort zone is that invisible space where everything within it is safe, known and controllable.

-In times of hardship you might feel like adversity has crossed that boundary and imprisoned you with its long fingers.
+In times of hardship, you might feel adversity has crossed that boundary and imprisoned you with its long fingers.
 The calm you once took for granted is now collapsing.

 You have to escape from your fear and take a step beyond that line.

-- If you’re afraid to think of what will happen to you after your loss, go to the other side, first accepting what happened and then remembering that life must go on—taking you with it.
+If you’re afraid to think of what’ll happen to you after your loss, go to the other side, first accepting what happened and then remembering that life must go on—taking you with it.
 Get moving.

-- If you feel threatened or you’re afraid to be alone, rationalize those fears by remembering the prior phrase that you are your own best help.
+If you feel threatened or you’re afraid to be alone, rationalize those fears by remembering the that you’re your own best help.
 Let your heart give you strength.

-- First and foremost, know that life flows like a river, constantly changing.
-Whether you like it or not, you must be a part of this fluid movement.
+When difficult times arrive, you need to be prepared, and there’s no better way to do it than by cultivating your inner peace each day, strengthening your self-esteem and self-understanding.
+First and foremost, know that life flows like a river, constantly changing.
+Whether you like it or not, you’re a part of this fluid movement.

-To conclude, because none of us can know when those difficult times will come to test us, it’s important to always be prepared to rely on your resilience.
+To conclude, because none of us can know when those difficult times will come to test us, it’s important to always prepare ourselves to rely on our resilience.